What Could Possibly Go Wrong?#

 The Router#

 The routing logic is handled by the parse_file function.
-It takes the requested path and the root directory, and then it tries to find the corresponding file.
+It takes the path and root directory and tries to find the corresponding file.

 parse_file